Aerial fashion photography - woman in white facing a formation of black umbrellas

 He founded Silver Snow Studios in Marbella, Spain, in 2013.
 Today, he leads international photo and film productions across Europe and the Middle East with a calm, precise style and a producer’s discipline.

 His photography has appeared in Vogue Italia and Harper’s Bazaar Turkey.
 Brand work includes campaigns for GHD International and Pfizer.
-On the production side, he has overseen shoots for O2 Slovakia, AsiaCell Iraq, Yves Saint Laurent UK, Herbalife, FIFA Esports, Husqvarna, and Nike, with work featuring renowned Arabic singer Kadim Al Sahir and an international campaign featuring tennis icon Novak Djokovic.
+On the production side, he has overseen shoots for O2 Slovakia, AsiaCell Iraq, Yves Saint Laurent UK, Herbalife, FIFA Esports, Husqvarna, Warner Bros, Waterdrop, Just-Eat, and Nike, with work featuring renowned Arabic singer Kadim Al Sahir and an international campaign featuring tennis icon Novak Djokovic.

 A background behind the lens gives Saud a practical edge as a producer.
 He speaks the language of directors, cinematographers, stylists, and lighting crews, anticipates needs, and keeps sets running smoothly while staying respectful of the craft.